Colored gemstones are generally cut to maximize the beauty of their color. To recognize quality in the

 permitting more light to penetrate the gemstone, while in a less saturated gem, the color

 Look at the gemstone in the setting and ensure that all the facets are symmetrical.
 An

 asymmetrically-cut crown indicates a gemstone of low-quality.
 In all cases, a well-cut gemstone is

 symmetrical and reflects light evenly across the surface, and the polish is smooth, without any nicks

 or scratches.
-These are the characteristics that Blue Nile jewellers look for when selecting our
+These are the characteristics that Blue Nile jewelers look for when selecting our

-Like diamonds, fine quality colour gems usually have a table, crown, girdle, pavilion, and
+Like diamonds, fine quality color gems usually have a table, crown, girdle, pavilion, and

 culet.
-Irridescent opals are one exception, and most often have a rounded cabochon cut.
+Iridescent opals are one exception, and most often have a rounded cabochon cut.